-Committees, comprised of CUSOM faculty and staff, will provide support to assist in the operation of the medical school.
-Each committee will have a specific charge and defined responsibilities.
-Faculty may request to serve on a particular committee; however, the Dean will make final appointments.
-Sufficient faculty will be appointed to conduct the work of each committee.
-A comprehensive functional assessment will be conducted periodically by the Office of Academic Affairs to ensure each committee operates in a manner consistent with its charge.
+Committees, comprised of CUSOM faculty, staff, and students, function to contribute to the efficient operation of the medical school.
+Each Committee has a specific charge and defined responsibilities.
+Faculty may request to serve on a particular Committee; however, the Dean makes final appointments.
+Sufficient faculty are appointed to conduct the work of each Committee.
+A review is conducted periodically by the Office of Academic Affairs to ensure each Committee operates in a manner consistent with its charge.
+These qualitative reviews are part of the process by which the Dean reviews and drafts the annual committee appointment roster for the coming year and help inform the Dean's appointment decisions.